-NAXISN Keywords The value field of this indexed keyword shall contain a nonnegative integer, representing the number of elements along axis n of a data array.
-The NAXISN keywords must be present for all values $n = 1, \ldots, NAXIS$ , and for no other values of n.
-If the value of any of the NAXISN keywords is zero, then the image extension shall not have any data blocks following the header.
-If NAXIS is equal to 0, there should not be any NAXISN keywords.
+NAXISn Keywords The NAXISn keywords must be present for all values $n = 1, \ldots, NAXIS$, in increasing order of n, and for no other values of n.
+The value field of this indexed keyword shall contain a non-negative integer, representing the number of elements along axis n of a data array.
+If the value of any of the NAXISn keywords is zero, then the image extension shall not have any data blocks following the header.
+If NAXIS is equal to 0, there should not be any NAXISn keywords.